 “The LDHS, working largely as a volunteer organisation in partnership with the Town of Ladysmith, Stz’uminus First Nation, community and private groups, governments and the public, ensures effective collection and preservation of all local historically significant records and artifacts and promotes their use for education and research to showcase our unique heritage and culture.”

 Quentin is a geologist with a passion for history and heritage, and with a multicultural perspective earned from living and working for decades in various parts of the world including North America, South America, S.E.
 Asia, Australia, and Europe.
 Quentin is very happy to have retired to Vancouver Island (a natural paradise) and to participate in, and contribute to, the community.
 His mandate is to increase awareness of our heritage (natural and cultural) within the community and to emphasize the relevance of the past to the present and future.

 Marina Sacht, Vice President

 Marina is a long-term LDHS member dating back years before the society incorporated – when it would meet in members’ living rooms.
-Marina has a diploma in journalism and is the editor/publisher of TAKE 5 Print & Digital media.
+Marina has a diploma in journalism and is the editor/publisher of TAKE 5 Print & Digital Media.
 Book publishing, video production, photography and writing are some of the experiences she brings to the board.
-When she isn’t at home in her farm in North Oyster, she’s out sailing and travelling the coast.
+When she isn’t home on her small farm in North Oyster, she’s travelling the coast.